Parole rejected for Charles Manson follower after 50 years

 Attorney Michael Beckman said his client lacks the money to challenge Newsom’s decision in court.

-“Six parole boards…decided he’s been rehabilitated” after extensive hearings, Beckman said.
+“Six parole boards … decided he’s been rehabilitated” after extensive hearings, Beckman said.
 “They’re wrong.
 He is rehabilitated and has been for a long time.”

 Davis was convicted with Manson and another follower, Steve Grogan, in the two slayings.
 Grogan was paroled in 1985 after he led police to Shea’s buried body.
 Robert Beausoleil, 72, convicted in Hinman’s death, remains in prison.